PG-REDDY123/PG-REDDY123/README.md

 - 👋 Hi, I’m @PG-REDDY123
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Computer science
+- 🌱 I’m eager to learn new technologies
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with origanization growth.
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 PG-REDDY123/PG-REDDY123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.